FatihTirek/Classifier/README.md

 ## Features
 • File Categorization: Files are categorized based on their file extensions into separate directories.
-• Support for Subdirectorie: Users can choose whether to enter subdirectories and categorize files within them.
+• Support for Subdirectories: Users can choose whether to enter subdirectories and categorize files within them.

 ## Note
 • Make sure to provide valid absolute paths for both the source and destination directories.